Tuesday, December 24, 2024

 Back in Egypt, the ninth plague that God imposed on the land after Pharaoh's stubborn refusal was darkness.
 "Then the LORD said to Moses, 'Stretch out your hand toward heaven, that there may be darkness over the land of Egypt, a darkness to be felt.'" ( Exodus 10:21 )

-I remember before I came to faith in Christ the darkness that permeated every area of my life - it was so heavy upon me that I couldn't find words to describe its bondage; until I saw this verse recently in the Book of Exodus.
+I remember before I came to faith in Christ the darkness that permeated every area of my life - it was so heavy upon me that I couldn't find words to describe its bondage; until I saw this verse recently in the Book of Exodus:

 "A darkness to be felt." ( 10:21 )

-That's exactly how I would describe my life before Christ.
-Maybe you understand exactly what I mean.
-The human condition of slavery to sin is such a horrific, dreadful feeling because it's a reality of the darkness that grips the lost soul.
-When this darkness is felt, that means there is actually hope.
-We must first be awakened to the darkness, the seriousness of our true condition of sin, in order for us to see the Light, the Way that is opened before us.
+However, when this darkness is felt, that means there is actually hope.
+We must first be awakened by the power of the Holy Spirit to the darkness, to the seriousness of our true condition of sin.
+In order for us to see the Light, the Way has to be opened up before us.

 In order for the Light to be good news, we first must understand and feel the darkness.
 If we don't know our need, we will never come to Christ for salvation.
 If we don't understand that we are completely cut off from God because of our sin with no way through the deep darkness, we will never see the beauty and abundant life Christ bled and died and resurrected to give us.
-"While we were sinners Christ died for us." ( Romans 5:8 )

-That's the glorious good news of Christmas.
 When the Holy Spirit regenerates our hearts and gives us faith to believe the Gospel of Jesus Christ, that truth leads us to praise him as Miriam and the other women did after they made it through the Red Sea.
 It's an organic act of worship out of a humble heart when we see our desperate need and then the Way opened up before us.

 It's the angels piercing the dark night above the lowly shepherds watching over their flock, to proclaim the great tidings of joy that Christ the King is born in Bethlehem.